neuecc/UniRx/README.md

 UniRx helps UI programming with uGUI.
 All UI events (clicked, valuechanged, etc) can be converted to UniRx event streams.

-Unity supports async/await from 2017 with C# upgrades, UniRx family prjects provides more lightweight, more powerful async/await integration with Unity.
+Unity supports async/await from 2017 with C# upgrades, UniRx family projects provides more lightweight, more powerful async/await integration with Unity.
 Please see  [Cysharp/UniTask](https://github.com/Cysharp/UniTask).

 Introduction
 ---